Kometa-Team/Kometa/docs/defaults/both/content_rating_cs.md

 # Common Sense Media Content Rating Default Metadata File

-The `- pmm: content_rating_cs` Metadata File is used to dynamically create collections based on the content ratings available in your library.
+The `content_rating_cs` Metadata File is used to dynamically create collections based on the content ratings available in your library.

 If you do not use the UK-based rating system within Plex, this file will attempt to match the standard ratings (such as PG-13) to the respective UK rating system (such as 12)